inflearn logo

 A must-take course before learning programming (coding) for the first time

-• A course suitable for beginners from a humanities background who want to build foundational general knowledge related to programming (coding).
+• A course suitable for beginners from a liberal arts background who want to build foundational knowledge in programming (coding)

-• A course necessary for beginners who have no background knowledge in programming but want to get started with Vibe Coding.
+• A necessary lecture for beginners who have no background knowledge in the programming field but want to get started with Vibe Coding

-• A course for those who have learned programming language syntax but failed to enter the coding field and eventually gave up.
+• A necessary course for those who have learned programming language grammar but failed to enter the coding field and eventually gave up

 Who are the people who absolutely must take the Computational Thinking course?

-This course is a direct adaptation of a full-semester university course (when including both Part 1 and Part 2), and you will learn how to think like a programmer or a computer scientist.
+• This course directly brings over a university semester-long course (when including both Part 1 and Part 2) and teaches you how to think like a programmer or a computer scientist.

-It explains concepts using easy examples so that non-majors or those with a background in the humanities can easily communicate with professional programmers.
+• It explains concepts using easy examples to help non-majors or those with a humanities background communicate easily with professional programmers.

 Learning Content 📚